Jamil Jalibi: Career and literary work

 In 1949, Jalibi worked as assistant editor for about six months for Payam-i-Mashriq, an Urdu weekly published in Karachi.
-From 1950-54, he served as co-editor of an Urdu monthly by the name of Saqi and wrote a monthly column Baatein.
+From 1950 to 1954, he served as co-editor of an Urdu monthly by the name of Saqi and wrote a monthly column Baatein.
 He also started a quarterly magazine by the name of Naya Daur.

-He performed extensive research on the history of Urdu literature and penned five chronicle volumes with the title Tareekh-e-Adab-e-Urdu, covering 15-20 centuries.
+He performed extensive research on the history of Urdu literature from the 15th to 20th centuries and penned five chronicle volumes with the title Tareekh-e-Adab-e-Urdu.